Why Visit Savannah?

 Situated in the heart of the lowcountry, Savannah also serves as a gateway to the Atlantic seaboard of Georgia and South Carolina, with beautiful beaches, coastal scenery, seafront resorts and attractions all within easy reach of the city.

 Dozens of nature sites where the abundant wildlife and birds of the marshland and coastal forest can be seen are within a drive of an hour or so.
-So too are historic forts and towns.
+Skidaway Island State Park is within a short drive of Savannah; the secluded barrier islands of Wassaw and Little Tybee are accessible by boat tour or kayak.

-North of Savannah, into South Carolina, is Hilton Head, another of the southeast’s most popular resorts, and the charming city of Beaufort.
+Less than an hour northeast of Savannah, into South Carolina, is Hilton Head, another of the southeast’s most popular resorts, and nearby is the charming city of Beaufort.
 Charleston too is only two hours away.